2014 Gaza War: Immediate events

 Israel sought a ceasefire but refused to accept Hamas's condition that Palestinians arrested in the West Bank crackdown be released.
 In a meeting held on 2 July to discuss the crisis, Hamas reportedly tried but failed to persuade armed factions in Gaza to uphold the truce with Israel.
 Following escalating rocket fire from Gaza, Israel issued a warning on 4 July that it "would only be able to sustain militant rocket fire for another 24, or maximum 48, hours before undertaking a major military offensive."
 Hamas declared it was prepared to halt the rocket fire in exchange for an agreement by Israel to stop airstrikes.
 Netanyahu said Israel would only act against further rocket attacks.
 On 5 July, Hamas official Osama Hamdan said rocket fire would continue until Israel lifted its import restrictions on Gaza and the Palestinian Authority transferred money to pay Hamas civil servants.
-Between 4 and 6 July, a total of 62 rockets were fired from Gaza and the IAF attacked several targets in Gaza."After a night of silence, IAF attacks three Gaza targets", Ynet News, 5 July 2014.
+Between 4 and 6 July, a total of 62 rockets were fired from Gaza and the IAF attacked several targets in Gaza.
 The following day, Hamas assumed formal responsibility for launching rocket attacks on Israel.
 Hamas increased rocket attacks on Israel, and by 7 July had fired 100 rockets from Gaza at Israeli territory; at the same time, the Israeli Air Force had bombed several sites in Gaza.
 Early on 8 July, the IAF bombed 50 targets in the Gaza Strip.
 Israel's military also stopped a militant infiltration from the sea.
 Brigadier General Moti Almoz, the chief spokesman of the Israeli military, said: "We have been instructed by the political echelon to hit Hamas hard."
 Hamas insisted that Israel end all attacks on Gaza, release those re-arrested during the crackdown in the West Bank, lift the blockade on Gaza and return to the cease-fire conditions of 2012 as conditions for a ceasefire.